Sex-Based Misconduct

 Reports of all domestic violence, dating violence, sexual assault and stalking made to the University Police Department will automatically be referred to the Title IX Coordinator.

-Whether or not criminal charges are filed, a person or the university may pursue disciplinary action for violations of the Student Code or university policies through the Student Disciplinary Procedures for students and through the Procedures for Addressing Discrimination, Harassment, and Non-Title IX Sexual Misconduct Complaints or the Procedures for Addressing Title IX Sexual Harassment Complaints for employees.
+Whether or not criminal charges are filed, a person or the university may pursue disciplinary action for violations of the Student Code or university policies through the Student Conduct Procedure for Allegations of Sex-Based Misconduct or the Procedures for Addressing Sex-Based Misconduct for employees.
 To file a complaint, individuals should contact the Title IX Office or the Office for Student Conflict Resolution if they are alleging a student violated policy, or the Office for Access and Equity if they are alleging an employee violated policy.
 All complainants, whether student or employee, have the right to consult with a Confidential Advisor, available through the Women’s Resources Center, prior to filing a complaint.

 Confidential options for victims